tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 applyTwice f x = f (f x)
 ```

-Notice that the type decleration contains parentheses.
+Notice that the type declaration contains parentheses.
 They are mandatory when one of the parameters is a function.

 ```haskell